Codelessly/FlutterMinimalWebsite/README.md

 ## Contributors ❤️

 Minimal Template is a good start but there are still a lot of features to develop.
-Let's expand the capabilities of Flutter Web together!
+Let's work together to expand the capabilities of Flutter Web!
 You can help by:

 - Recommending "web ready" Flutter components to add to this project.
 - Developing "web ready" components (and letting me know!) 💕